Gatorix/subtitles/Note/idioms.md

   - It refers to the slang meaning of coconut as head whose usage dates back to the first part of the 19th century.

 - to kick the bucket
-  - considered a euphemistic, informal, or slang term meaning "to die".[1]
+  - considered a euphemistic, informal, or slang term meaning "to die".
 Its origin remains unclear, though there have been several theories.